joangavelan/contacts-app/README.md

 - **JWT Authentication:** Secure user authentication using JSON Web Tokens (JWT) ensures that only authorized users can access the application's functionalities.
 - **CRUD Operations:** Users can create, read, update, and delete contacts, allowing them full control over their contact lists.
-- **SQLite Database:** The application utilizes SQLite as the database management system to store and manage contacts.
-- **Search, Filtering, and Ordering:** Users can search for contacts, apply filters, and order contacts based on various criteria for better organization.
+- **Search, Filtering, Pagination, and Ordering**: Users can search for contacts, apply filters, paginate through contact lists, and order contacts based on various criteria for better organization.
-- **Download Contacts:** Users can download their contact lists for backup or sharing purposes.
+- **Upload/Download Contacts:** Users can upload and download their contact lists using CSV or Excel files.

 ## Roadmap

 - [x] Design and implement the database schema for storing contacts in SQLite.
 - [x] Implement JWT authentication.
-- [ ] Set up basic CRUD API endpoints for managing contacts.
-- [ ] Create intuitive user interfaces for adding, updating, and viewing contacts.
+- [ ] Create user interfaces for adding, updating, and viewing contacts.
+- [ ] Set up API endpoints for managing contacts.
-- [ ] Implement search, filtering, and ordering functionalities for efficient contact management.
+- [ ] Implement search, filtering, pagination, and ordering functionalities for efficient contact management.
-- [ ] Add support for downloading contacts for backup and portability.
+- [ ] Add support for bulk uploading and downloading of contacts using CSV or Excel files .

 ## Technologies Used